imdrr30/SnapPaste/README.md

 # SnapPaste
 Simple file sharing AirDrop Killer tool for PCs and other devices using python & JS.
 Also ClipShare, feature that allows user to share their clipboard across devices including images through local network.
 Currently, This project is in beta.
 ## What is this for ?
-This is for the people who wants to transfer their files from Phone to PC or PC to PC wirelessly through local network.
-This also allow you to paste image directly into PCs clipboard from phone's camera.
+This is for the people who wants to transfer their files from Phone to PC, PC to PC wirelessly through local network.
+This also allows users to paste image directly to PC's clipboard from Phone's camera.
 ## Usage
-It requires python and php to run this application.
-This requires proper local connection.
+It requires python and php installed to run this application.
+This also requires proper local connection.
 ### Install required libraries
-- In terminal or Command prompt:
+- Enter this is terminal or Command prompt to install required libraries:
 ```
 pip3 install PySide2
 pip3 install multiprocessing